kleinschmidt/diss/chapters/01_introduction.md

 language comprehension more broadly.
 This chapter was published as
 @Kleinschmidt2015.

-Chapter NNN explores the connection between distributional learning, sensory adaptation, and speech perception.
-One of the surprising findings from Chapter NNN is that _selective adaptation_, a phonetic adaptation phenomenon typically attributed to fatigue of acoustic-phonetic feature detectors, might better be explained as a process of _distributional learning_, where listeners update their beliefs about the underlying distributions of acoustic cues.
-General sensory adaptation, like phonetic selective adaptation, was also historically treated as the fatigue of feature detectors, but recent work, paralleling that of Chapter NNN, suggests that sensory adaptation, too, might better be thought of as a process of distributional learning.
+Chapter \ref{chap:selective-adaptation} explores the connection between distributional learning, sensory adaptation, and speech perception.
+One of the surprising findings from Chapter
+\ref{chap:ideal-adapter} is that _selective adaptation_, a phonetic adaptation phenomenon typically attributed to fatigue of acoustic-phonetic feature detectors, might better be explained as a process of _distributional learning_, where listeners update their beliefs about the underlying distributions of acoustic cues.
+General sensory adaptation, like phonetic selective adaptation, was also historically treated as the fatigue of feature detectors, but recent work, paralleling that of Chapter \ref{chap:ideal-adapter}, suggests that sensory adaptation, too, might better be thought of as a process of distributional learning.
 This chapter develops this parallel further, reviews the developments in our understanding of sensory adaptation, and critically re-examines evidence that phonetic selective adaptation is _not_ distributional learning.
 This chapter was published as @Kleinschmidt2015b.

-Chapter NNN investigates the role that listeners' prior expectations play when adapting to an unfamiliar talker.
+Chapter \ref{chap:infer-priors} investigates the role that listeners' prior expectations play when adapting to an unfamiliar talker.
 The ideal adapter predicts that adpatation should be _constrained_ by listeners' prior experience with how much and in what ways talkers vary in the cue distributions that they produce.
 This chapter